 It is compatible with iPhone, iPad and iPod Touch.

-Coming soon for iOS 13.
-Join the beta now!
+soon once Apple approves it for iOS 13.
+Download the beta now!

 Which albums are displayed?